kiritowu/DetVisGUI/README.md

 ## UPDATE

-2023/05/22 : Patched visualisation for COCODataset with JSON file
+2023/05/22 : Patched visualisation for COCODataset with JSON file (kiritowu)

 2021/04/17 : Add save all images function.